finos/community/docs/governance/Software-Projects/Security-Vulnerabilities-Responsible-Disclosure-Policy.md

 ---
 id: cve-responsible-disclosure
 title: FINOS Security Vulnerabilities Responsible Disclosure Policy
+description: "Responsible disclosure for FINOS security issues: how reporters, maintainers, and users coordinate fixes, embargoes, and public communication about CVEs."
 ---
 :::caution
 Right now, FINOS does not operate a bug bounty program, and does not offer rewards or compensations of any kind in exchange for submitting potential bugs, issues or vulnerabilities.